Psychometrics: Instruments and procedures

 The first psychometric instruments were designed to measure intelligence.
 One early approach to measuring intelligence was the test developed in France by Alfred Binet and Theodore Simon.
-That test was known as the Test Binet-Simon.The French test was adapted for use in the U. S. by Lewis Terman of Stanford University, and named the Stanford-Binet IQ test.
+That test was known as the Test Binet-Simon.
+The French test was adapted for use in the U.S. by Lewis Terman of Stanford University, and named the Stanford-Binet IQ test.

 Another major focus in psychometrics has been on personality testing.
 There has been a range of theoretical approaches to conceptualizing and measuring personality, though there is no widely agreed upon theory.
 Some of the better-known instruments include the Minnesota Multiphasic Personality Inventory, the Five-Factor Model (or "Big 5") and tools such as Personality and Preference Inventory and the Myers–Briggs Type Indicator.
 Attitudes have also been studied extensively using psychometric approaches.
 An alternative method involves the application of unfolding measurement models, the most general being the Hyperbolic Cosine Model (Andrich & Luo, 1993).

 Theoretical approaches

 Psychometricians have developed a number of different measurement theories.
 These include classical test theory (CTT) and item response theory (IRT).
 An approach that seems mathematically to be similar to IRT but also quite distinctive, in terms of its origins and features, is represented by the Rasch model for measurement.
 The development of the Rasch model, and the broader class of models to which it belongs, was explicitly founded on requirements of measurement in the physical sciences.

 Psychometricians have also developed methods for working with large matrices of correlations and covariances.
-Techniques in this general tradition include: factor analysis, a method of determining the underlying dimensions of data.
+Techniques in this general tradition include factor analysis, a method of determining the underlying dimensions of data.
 One of the main challenges faced by users of factor analysis is a lack of consensus on appropriate procedures for determining the number of latent factors.
 A usual procedure is to stop factoring when eigenvalues drop below one because the original sphere shrinks.
-The lack of the cutting points concerns other multivariate methods, also.
+The lack of clear cutting points concerns other multivariate methods as well.

 Multidimensional scaling is a method for finding a simple representation for data with a large number of latent dimensions.
 Cluster analysis is an approach to finding objects that are like each other.
 Factor analysis, multidimensional scaling, and cluster analysis are all multivariate descriptive methods used to distill from large amounts of data simpler structures.

 More recently, structural equation modeling and path analysis represent more sophisticated approaches to working with large covariance matrices.
 These methods allow statistically sophisticated models to be fitted to data and tested to determine if they are adequate fits.
 Because at a granular level psychometric research is concerned with the extent and nature of multidimensionality in each of the items of interest, a relatively new procedure known as bi-factor analysis can be helpful.
 Bi-factor analysis can decompose "an item's systematic variance in terms of, ideally, two sources, a general factor and one source of additional systematic variance."